Child Development Center

-5 Reasons to choose the Child Development Center (CDC) for your childcare needs:
+5 Reasons to choose the Child Development Center for your childcare needs:

 - The Lewes Child Development Center is located on the beach, right off Route 9 (Delaware Bay)!

-- To meet the needs of the families that we serve, the CDC offers options for preschool & childcare services that include:
+- To meet the needs of the families that we serve, the Child Development Center offers options for preschool & childcare services that include:

 - Part-time childcare (includes half-day or 2 or 3 days per week)